Day Trading Basics

 The term “day trading” covers several different approaches.
 A few of the most common are:

 - Scalping: aiming for very small price moves, sometimes just a few cents, and closing trades quickly.
-This style relies on high win‑rates and tight cost control.
+This style relies on high win-rates, tight cost control and the ability to make many small decisions without becoming careless.

-- Reversal or mean‑reversion trading: looking for situations where price may have moved too far, too fast, and betting on a snap‑back.
+- Reversal or mean-reversion trading: looking for situations where price may have moved too far, too fast, and betting on a snap-back toward a more “normal” level.

 A serious day trader usually has: